Doug Pazienza BSc, Dip. Humanistic Counselling, Reg. MBACP

 What you can expect

-If we decide that we can’t work together for any number of reasons, I’ll help you find an appropriate referral.
+If, for any number of reasons, we can't work together, I’ll help you find an appropriate referral.

 I am American British and have lived in England since the mid-1990s.
 I relocated from London to the North East in 2016 after visiting here for ten years.
 I began practicing as a trainee in 2013.
 Previously I managed an individualized health promotion and self-management programme for an interactive healthcare company.